 Students in the MFA in creative writing programs must satisfy the following requirements in order to earn their degrees.

 Candidates will be accepted for fall semester admission only and must submit applications by the January 15 deadline.
-Applicants are required to submit for English Department graduate committee approval:
+Applicants are required to submit for Department of English graduate committee approval:

 - A creative writing sample of 30 pages in fiction or 10 pages in poetry, demonstrating the student's strongest work in the genre of application

 - A scholarly writing sample approximately 15 pages in length, demonstrating readiness for graduate study in English

 - A 2-3 page statement of intent, including declaration of genre of study

 - Three letters of recommendation

 All requirements must be satisfied during the six calendar years immediately preceding the granting of the degree.

 During the second year and consulting with the director of graduate studies, MFA candidates must choose one Department of English creative writing faculty member to serve as MFA committee chair and advisor, two additional department faculty (one from creative writing and one outside the student's declared course of study) to serve as committee members, and a fourth committee member from outside the Department of English chosen in consultation with the committee chair.